JaysonPye/Journal/2024/january.md

 ## SM view - 20 hours

-- Student creation, edit functionality XXXXXXXXX scrapped
+[x] Add curriculum view helper
-- Create a view for sms to see all student details, and also link to the parent view of a student
+[x] Create a view for sms to see all student details [x] Style to alex's design spec
-- add a Curriculum view
+[x] Add all buttons etc

 ## Student uploads / downloads

 [] SS forms can be uploaded
 [] SS forms need to be uploaded from a long time ago in order to date level ups (need to paste level ups in legacy upload version)
-[] Level up dates need to make a dummy test account or create a new level ups table [] ss needs to be uploadable monthly
+[x] Level up dates need to make a dummy test account or create a new level ups table [] ss needs to be uploadable monthly
-[] Status to populate kyuukai
+[x] Status to populate kyuukai

 ## General changes - 30-40 hours?
 Lesson plans and tags could take a very long time or not that much.